 Solari: One last question: how would a person who has newly arrived at his or her duty station, find out which category he or she is working in?

-The answer to this for the elected officials and the general public is Step 2 and Step 3 at https://publiclandjurisdiction.com/.
-By researching State records in the 1962 GSA Inventory Report Jurisdictional Status of Federal Areas within the States, and then searching State cessions laws after 1962 per the Jurisdiction Clause Art 1, Section 8, Clause 17, everyone can find out exactly what type of the legislative jurisdiction the Federal Government holds on any federal lands / public lands of interest.
+The answer to this for the elected officials and the general public is Step 2 and Step 3 of https://publiclandjurisdiction.com/.
+By researching State records in the 1962 GSA Inventory Report Jurisdictional Status of Federal Areas within the States, and then searching State cession laws after 1962 per the Enclave Clause- Art 1, Section 8, Clause 17, everyone can find out exactly what type of the legislative jurisdiction the Federal Government holds on any federal lands / public lands of interest.
+The Enclave Clause is also referred to as the Jurisdiction Clause in some historical federal jurisdiction reports.